 As Rubin found out, anti-Nazi movies were no longer being encouraged.
 The government wished to shift attention to the now- more topical Soviet threat.
 Meanwhile, with the sentencing of the Hollywood Ten, the studios felt safe to step up their purge against the industry’s outspoken liberals and pro-union activists.
 Several of the Hollywood Ten had worked at at RKO and Hughes’ detectives dug deeper to find out if he had any more subversive writers on the payroll.
 The mogul talked about reshooting the title sequences of RKO films to expunge ‘disloyal’ names from the credits.
-But there seemed to be no problem with The Man He Found Hughes okayed and green-lit the production and Rubin and Menzies filmed it.
+But there seemed to be no problem with The Man He Found.
+Hughes green-lit the production and Rubin and Menzies filmed it.
 Only when it was finished and in the can did Hughes throw on the brakes.
-Along with a number of other RKO films the show was shelved, waiting for the mogul to decide what to do with it.
+The show was shelved along with a number of other RKO films, waiting for the mogul to decide what to do with it.

 Stanley Rubin charged ahead with a second RKO production.
 The tense film noir thriller The Narrow Margin was also finished on schedule, but Hughes shelved it as well.
 This time Rubin knew why.
 In internal studio screenings the movie was considered so good that Hughes expressed vague plans to re-shoot it with bigger stars, even though Charles McGraw and Marie Windsor are perfect in the movie.
 The one print of Narrow Margin circulated to other studios, where it was received so well that Stanley Rubin, Richard Fleischer and writer Earl Felton received new work offers.
 Hughes didn’t re-shoot The Narrow Margin after all, but it was held up for release until May of 1952.

 William Cameron Menzies’ direction is less mannered than usual, but he gets in plenty of his tight compositions and choker close-ups.
 He doesn’t take a design credit on this show, which was partially filmed at San Bernardino County’s Big Bear Lake.
-It’s possibly the most naturalistic acting in any Menzies-directe film I’ve seen; the acting in Invaders from Mars is just fine, but in no way natural.
+It’s possibly the most naturalistic acting in any Menzies-directed film I’ve seen; the acting in Invaders from Mars is just fine, but in no way natural.
 The deep-cover Commies are a cool-headed lot.
-Raymond Burr is full of fake mirth, Michael Steele and Peter Brocco skulk around with a bad attitude, and Lurlene Tuttle is excellent as Winoga’s switchboard operator.
-Carla Balenda, formerly Sally Bliss, is a rather depressing heroine, and a dumb one too; she’s been in this nest of vipers for four years, and doesn’t suspect a thing.
+Raymond Burr is full of fake mirth, Michael Steele and Peter Brocco skulk around with bad attitudes, and Lurlene Tuttle is excellent as Winoga’s switchboard operator.
+Carla Balenda, formerly Sally Bliss, is a rather depressing, dumb heroine; she’s been in this nest of vipers for four years yet doesn’t suspect a thing.
 A really pessimistic variation on the story would see Janet helping Matt to escape, only to reveal that, as in The Suicide Club, she’s just taking him away to die somewhere where Winoga won’t be suspected.

 Instead, when the bad guys go into action they’re like villains in a silent serial.
 Dr. Bucholtz is such a maniac fruticake that he expects Dr. Keller to kill his own sister for the sake of the Glorious International Revolution.
-This fits in with other, weaker anti-Commie movies that show the insidious Russki spies being so cruel to their minions, they naturally rebel: The Red Menace, The Woman on Pier 13, I Was a Communist for the F.B.I..
+This fits in with other, weaker anti-Commie movies that make Russki spies so inhumanly cruel that their own minions rebel: The Red Menace, The Woman on Pier 13, I Was a Communist for the F.B.I..

 Lewis Martin (the preacher in The War of the Worlds) is a rather colorless main bad guy, with his bland invitation for Matt to come up to the lodge.
 It’s pretty absurd — the moment the locals aren’t offering to drive Matt to somewhere where he can phone home, they have no credibility.
 I think a particularly good touch is to use actress Olive Carey (above) against type, as a ‘plain American woman’ who turns out to be yet another Commie stooge.
 Now associated with John Ford movies, Ms. Carey had taken a break between 1935 and 1950 … but started acting with her husband Harry Carey way back in 1912.
 Was producer Rubin trying to be a little subversive, there?

 The visual of a room-ful of mad lab guinea pigs shuffling about seems rather odd — wouldn’t they be cross-infecting each other?
-The idea of a hospital ward packed with human guinea pigs showed up in two later medical horror movies, The Black Sleep and The Unearthly.
+Hospital wards packed with human guinea pigs featured in two later medical horror movies, The Black Sleep and The Unearthly.
 The ending, with Dr. Bucholtz mobbed by his own maimed patients, is straight out of The Island of Lost Souls.
 If only real enemies were as stupid as the horrible Dr. Bucholtz — keeping the world safe from totalitarians would be a lot easier.